January 30, 1940

 Bradley signed Ronnie Milsap, who eventually recorded thirty-five #1 singles for RCA.
 He produced many sessions with Milsap, sometimes co-producing with Nashville publisher Tom Collins.
-As head of RCA Nashville, Bradley oversaw the recording career of Dolly Parton as it flourished after 1974, and that of RCA powerhouse Charley Pride, who recorded hits such as “Someone Loves You Honey,” “Burgers and Fries,” and “Where Do I Put Her Memory” under Bradley’s supervision.
-Other hits Bradley produced include Nat Stuckey’s “Take Time to Love Her,” Johnny Russell’s “Catfish John,” Johnny Bush’s “Whiskey River,” Dave & Sugar’s “The Door Is Always Open,” and Dottie West’s “Six Weeks Every Summer (Christmas Every Other Year).”
+Bradley oversaw the recording career of Dolly Parton as it flourished after 1974, and that of RCA powerhouse Charley Pride, who recorded hits such as “Someone Loves You Honey,” “Burgers and Fries,” and “Where Do I Put Her Memory” under Bradley’s supervision.

 Early on, Bradley discovered that he and Atkins differed in their opinions of which takes of a given song sounded best, and soon decided to trust his own instincts.
 “I wasn’t so much a musical leader,” Bradley said.
 “I was more of a coach.”
 Like many successful producers, he learned a great deal from studio musicians, and followed the Atkins maxim that “the musicians in this town will cut you a hit if you don’t get in their way too much.”
 Besides, sales figures proved that Bradley was more than “doing all right,” as he put it.
 With strong support from RCA Nashville promotion and marketing executive Joe Galante, Bradley and his team consistently made RCA a leading seller among labels with a Nashville presence.

 As a Nashville label head, Bradley is perhaps best remembered for his prominent role in creating the landmark 1976 album Wanted!
 The Outlaws, featuring Willie Nelson, Waylon Jennings, Tompall Glaser, and Jessi Colter.
-Nashville publicist Hazel Smith had described Jennings’s recordings as “outlaw” music, but Bradley pushed the image to new extremes.
-Although Nelson had moved on to Columbia Records, Jennings was still on RCA, and there were various Nelson recordings in RCA’s vaults, along with material by Colter.
+Nashville publicist Hazel Smith had been the first to describe Jennings’s recordings as “outlaw” music, but it was Jerry Bradley who figured out how to brand the new, progressive country with the name “Outlaws.”
+Although Nelson had moved on to Columbia Records by the 1970s, Jennings was still on RCA, and there were various Nelson recordings in RCA’s vaults, along with material by Colter.
 Nelson overdubbed vocals on two earlier Jennings performances, while RCA leased tracks that Glaser had recorded for Polydor.

 Bradley modeled the album cover after a vintage, Old West “wanted” poster, featuring all four singers’ faces.
 He further appealed to a young, rock-oriented audience by commissioning liner notes from Rolling Stone editor Chet Flippo.
 These marketing techniques helped the project become the first million-selling country album certified by the Recording Industry Association of America.

-After leaving RCA, Bradley ran the Opryland Music Group of music publishing companies (including Acuff-Rose) from 1986 to 2002, signing new songwriters and increasing income from commercials and film scores.
-He retired in 2003 when Sony bought these music catalogs.
+After leaving RCA, Bradley ran the Opryland Music Group of music publishing companies (including Acuff-Rose Publications) from 1986 to 2002, signing new songwriters and increasing income from commercials and film scores.
+He retired in 2003 when Sony bought these music catalogs. –Peter Cooper